 Jealous Devil Lump Charcoal

 The first thing you will notice about Jealous Devil (JD) is their packaging.
-Unlike other brands, JD uses plastic vinyl bag with a Ziploc seal rather than paper.
+Unlike other brands, JD uses plastic vinyl bag with a zip lock rather than paper.
 They even include a handle on the side of it.
 Their fonts and colors are very bold compared to the competitors.

 The company has been changing their packaging three times since launching.
 It seems like JD wants to portray itself as an innovative company that has a cool factor to their products.
 In fact, the owner of JD had a tech company before starting selling charcoal.